simon-johansson/TDD-Reminder/README.md

 **TDD Reminder** might help you in one of the following ways:

-* Visualising the transitions beween the three phases makes the bouderies between them sharp and clear.
+* Visualising the transitions between the three phases makes the bouderies between them sharp and clear.
 * It becomes really hard to stray off the beaten track when you are constantly reminded of what you should be doing.
 * By clicking on the dot and taking the decision to move to the next phase, you are making a mini promise to yourself that you will be reluctant to break.

 ## Installing
-...
+…

 ## REST interface
 **TDD Reminder** spins up a server in the background on ``http://localhost:22789`` which accepts POST requests.
 By sending a JSON object with the key of ``state`` and the value of either ``red``, ``green`` or ``refactor`` you are able to change the current phase.